BLOG |

 Winding down a business in Thailand is never simple.
 Between lengthy regulatory procedures and strict labor laws, companies often struggle to exit cleanly—especially when it comes to employee termination and preserving key talent.

-But closure doesn’t have to mean disruption.
-With an Employer of Record (EOR), businesses can retain talent after closing down and continue operations without a legal entity on the ground.
+But closure doesn't have to mean disruption.
+With professional employment services, businesses can retain talent after closing down and continue operations without a legal entity on the ground.

-Here’s how it works—and why EORs are becoming a strategic exit tool for companies in Thailand.
+Here's how it works—and why these services are becoming a strategic exit tool for companies in Thailand.

 Closing a Thai company involves more than just stopping operations.
 According to Thailand's Department of Business Development (DBD), a legal dissolution requires: